Patton Oswalt: Career

-Patton Oswalt does stand up in Seattle in 2022.

-Oswalt's influences include Jonathan Winters, Richard Pryor, Emo Philips, Blaine Capatch, Jim Goad, Bill Hicks, Bobcat Goldthwait, Sam Kinison, Steve Martin, and Louis C.K.
+Patton Oswalt's influences include Jonathan Winters, Richard Pryor, Emo Philips, Blaine Capatch, Jim Goad, Bill Hicks, Bobcat Goldthwait, Sam Kinison, Steve Martin, and Louis C.K.

-Oswalt began performing stand-up comedy on July 18, 1988.
+Patton Oswalt began performing stand-up comedy on July 18, 1988.
 After writing for MADtv and starring in his own 1996 comedy special for HBO, he went on to garner notable roles in films and television shows with his film debut coming in the 1996 military comedy film Down Periscope alongside Kelsey Grammer.
 His television debut was on the Seinfeld episode "The Couch".
 His most prominent and longest running role was as Spence Olchin on The King of Queens.
 His first starring film role was as the voice of Remy, the lead character in the 2007 Academy Award-winning Pixar film Ratatouille.
 He has also appeared in smaller roles in such films as Magnolia and 22 Jump Street.

-Oswalt is a longtime reader of comics, in particular DC Comics.
+Patton Oswalt is a longtime reader of comics, in particular DC Comics.
 He discussed his love of the medium in his stand-up, and having written comics stories.
 His writing credits include "JLA: Welcome to the Working Week", a backup story in Batman #600; a story for Dwight T. Albatross's The Goon Noir #01 and a story for Masks: Too Hot for TV.
 He is also a cinephile, having watched 4,000 films, including 720 films from 1995 to 1999 at the New Beverly Cinema.
 Expanding his voice artist repertoire, he began voicing the villainous character Tobey on PBS Kids GO! series WordGirl in 2007.

 His work in roast comedy includes appearances in the Comedy Central Roast of William Shatner in 2006 and the Comedy Central Roast of Flavor Flav in August 2007.
 That same year, he appeared on an episode of SpongeBob SquarePants, "The Original Fry Cook", as Jim.
 Oswalt moderated a reunion panel of the Mystery Science Theater 3000 cast at San Diego Comic-Con in 2008.

-Oswalt played Paul Aufiero, the leading role in Robert D. Siegel's 2009 directorial debut, Big Fan.
+Patton Oswalt played Paul Aufiero, the leading role in Robert D. Siegel's 2009 directorial debut, Big Fan.
 He was set to star in a 2010 Broadway revival of Lips Together, Teeth Apart.
 The show was postponed, then eventually canceled, when Megan Mullally left the production after the director denied her request to replace Oswalt due to his lack of stage experience.

 He starred in the Showtime drama United States of Tara as Neil, an employee of Four Winds Landscaping.
 He also provided the voice of Thrasher, a robot protagonist from the Cartoon Network show Robotomy.